Hip anatomy and arthroscopy background

 - Hip arthroscopy is keyhole surgery to deal with these problems - to smooth off (debride) damage to the articular cartilage and remove any loose bodies in arthritis, to remove any overgrowth of bone that is causing impingement and to debride and repair the acetabular labrum using arthroscopic techniques.

 Following consultation with Mr Hoad-Reddick, please contact the HR Orthopaedics office on 0161 722 0007 to arrange a convenient date for your surgery.
 If you are insured you will need to contact your insurance company and obtain an authorisation number which you should take with you on admission.
 Your insurance company may ask for a Procedure Code which is W1380 for a hip arthoscopy.

-Prices for self-funding patients can be given on request; for more information on this please visit ourself-pay information page.
-Patients often benefit from attending a few physiotherapy sessions before surgery and this known as ‘PREhab’.
+Prices for self-funding patients can be given on request; for more information on this please visit our self-pay information page.
+Patients often benefit from attending a few physiotherapy sessions before surgery and this is known as ‘PREhab’.
 This is a programme of exercises and advice to get them in the best possible condition before their operation.
 If this is something you would like then please ask Mr Hoad-Reddick to refer you to the physiotherapy department at your clinic appointment.

 The hospital will contact you to attend for preoperative assessment approximately one week prior to admission.
 You will be required to fast for a period of time before your operation; this will be confirmed in writing along with your admission details.